spec-validator/validator/packages/open-api-endpoint/README.md

 import http from 'http'

 import { createServer, _ } from '@spec-validator/rest-api-server'
-import { $, numberField, stringField } from '@spec-validator/validator/fields'
+import { segmentField as $, numberField, stringField } from '@spec-validator/validator/fields'
 import { withOpenApi } from '@spec-validator/open-api-endpoint'
 import { expectType } from '@spec-validator/test-utils/expectType'